|

 ゴジラ・エビラ・モスラ 南海の大決闘 (1966)

-Character: Maritime Officer (uncredited)
+Character: Red Bamboo Officer

 Searching for his brother, Ryota stows away on a boat belonging to a criminal alongside two other teenagers.
 The group shipwrecks on Letchi island and discover the Infant Island natives have been enslaved by a terrorist organization controlling a crustacean monster.
 Finding a sleeping Godzilla, they decide to awaken him to defeat the terrorists and liberate the natives.